syedfaiqueali/REST_APIs-With-Flask-and-Python/README.md

 * Bring your REST API development to a whole new level by getting familiar with more of the Flask ecosystem
 * Improve operations of existing REST APIs with database migrations and extensive refactoring knowledge
 * Easily deploy documentation pages and test your API with Postman's collection runner
+* Use Marshmallow for data serialization and deserialization
+* Send e-mails and user confirmations
+* Upload images
+* Database migrations
+* Easy ways of writing documentation and testing your API
+* Handle payments using Stripe
+* Third party login using OAuth (GitHub is used as the example)

 ### But what is a REST API anyway?
 A REST API is an application that accepts data from clients and returns data back.
 For example, a REST API could accept text data from the client, such as a username and password, and return whether that is a valid user in the database.